 Yes, BriefCam supports a federated architecture.
 When selecting a camera source, the federated camera list is presented within the BriefCam platform allowing users to select the desired cameras.

 BriefCam’s Video Integration API (VIA) is a generic HTTP RESTful request-based plug-in that enables third party integration with BriefCam including real-time (RSTP) video ingestion.

-BriefCam can currently be installed on Windows 10 Professional version 1803 or higher and Windows Server 2016, and Windows Server 2022.
+BriefCam can currently be installed on Windows 11, Windows 10 Pro version 1803 or higher, Windows Server 2016, Windows Server 2019, and Windows Server 2022.
 Note that Windows 11 and Windows 10 Pro is not supported for the RESEARCH component.

 The BriefCam credentials are hashed using a one-way hashing function according to RFC 2898, https://www.ietf.org/rfc/rfc2898.txt, using a standard .NET framework implementation.